-A person whose substantial interests are affected by the Department’s action may petition for an administrative hearing under Sections 120.569 and 120.57, Florida Statutes.
-The petition must contain the information set forth below and must be filed (received by the clerk) in the Office of General Counsel of the Department at 3900 Commonwealth Blvd., Mail Station 35, Tallahassee, Florida 32399-3000, within 30 days of this notice.
+A person whose substantial interests are affected by the Department’s action may petition for an administrative proceeding (hearing) under Sections 120.569 and 120.57 of the Florida Statutes.
+The petition must contain the information set forth below and must be filed (received by the clerk) in the Office of General Counsel of the Department at 3900 Commonwealth Boulevard, Mail Station 35, Tallahassee, Florida 32399-3000.

 Mediation is not available.

-If a timely and sufficient petition for administrative hearing is filed, other persons whose substantial interests will be affected by the outcome of the administrative process have the right to intervene in the proceeding.
-Intervention will be permitted only at the discretion of the presiding officer upon filing of a motion in compliance with Rule 28-106.205, F.A.C.
+If a timely and sufficient petition for an administrative hearing is filed, other persons whose substantial interests will be affected by the outcome of the administrative process have the right to petition to intervene in the proceeding.
+Intervention will be permitted only at the discretion of the presiding officer upon the filing of a motion in compliance with Rule 28-106.205 of the Florida Administrative Code.

 The petitioner shall mail a copy of the petition to the applicant at the address indicated above at the time of filing.

-Under Sections 120.569(2)(c) and (d), Florida Statutes, a petition for administrative hearing shall be dismissed by the agency if the petition does not substantially comply with the above requirements or is untimely filed.
-Complete copies of all documents relating to this determination are available for public inspection during normal business hours, 8:00 a.m. to 5:00 p.m., Monday through Friday, at Department of Environmental Protection, South District, 2295 Victoria Avenue, Suite 364, Fort Myers, Florida 33901, please contact James Oni, Drinking Water Supervisor at (239)332-6975, ext.
+Under Sections 120.569(2)(c) and (d) of the Florida Statutes, a petition for administrative hearing shall be dismissed by the agency if the petition does not substantially comply with the above requirements or is untimely filed.
+Complete copies of all documents relating to this determination are available for public inspection during normal business hours, 8:00 a.m. to 5:00 p.m., Monday through Friday, at Florida Department of Environmental Protection, South District, 2295 Victoria Avenue, Suite 364, Fort Myers, Florida 33901, please contact James Oni, Drinking Water Supervisor at (239)332-6975, ext.
 110.